 Nose: Sweet, dark fruits, some sherry and some cola syrup/cola bottle confectionery, maybe cherry cola.
 There is some nice runny honey and milk chocolate too.
 Deep down there is a smoky element, maybe some cigar box or pipe tobacco and some roasted nuts.

 Palate: Sweeeet.
 Thick and big mouth feel, but very sweet – more than I was expecting given the sugar tests.
 Brown sugar, oranges…no, marmalade and some banana.
 There is a distinct taste of Pint Pots/beer bottle sweeties that you used to have as a kid and a bit of cola.
-Once the sugar coating goes there is actually some depth to this; musty, forest floors/rancio and maybe some aniseed.
+Once the sugar coating goes there is actually a little depth to this; musty, forest floors/rancio and maybe some aniseed, just about.

 Finish: Quite long, more long than medium.
 Still some sweetness and a bit of banana/orange combo, but there are lots of spicy prickles.
-Oaky buzz, aniseed, mint, and that tobacco.
+Oaky buzz and bitter flattening of everything.
+Maybe some aniseed, mint, and that tobacco at a push.